patelrohan008/cx4240-stock-prediction/README.md

 ### Twitter Analysis

-Currently, the model used to calculate the sentiment of tweets in thie project has only one numerical indicator applied to each tweet.
+Currently, the model used to calculate the sentiment of tweets in the project has only one numerical indicator applied to each tweet.
 This model could be improved by introducing several more complex indicators to provide more information towards the overall sentiment towards the given company.

 ### Neural Networks